Mohd-FaiZ-Jr/whatsapp-message-scheduler/README.md

 # WhatsApp Message Scheduler 📅

-This project allows you to schedule WhatsApp messages using Python libraries and provides a GUI interface built with Tkinter.
+This project allows you to schedule WhatsApp messages using Python and provides a GUI interface built with Tkinter.
 The scheduler leverages the `pywhatkit` library to send messages at specified times. 📱

 <br>